ktorio/ktor-documentation/topics/openapi-spec-generation.md

 This functionality is available via the Ktor Gradle plugin and can be combined with the [OpenAPI](server-openapi.md) and [SwaggerUI](server-swagger-ui.md) plugins to serve interactive API documentation.

+> The OpenAPI Gradle extension requires Kotlin 2.2.20.
+Using earlier versions may result in compilation
+> errors.
+>
+{style="note"}

 ## Add the Gradle plugin

 To enable specification generation, apply the Ktor Gradle plugin to your project: